-What are the best ideas for how we could prevent breast cancer in whole populations?
+What are the best, bold new ideas for how we could prevent breast cancer?

 This was the big question behind a recent competition sponsored by the California Breast Cancer Research Program.